-The key, according to Christine, is to understand that all behaviour is a form of communication.
+The key, according to Christine, who also has a master’s degree in early education, is to understand that all behaviour is a form of communication.

-Christine uses Dan Siegel’s Flip your Lid analogy to help educators understand what happens to the brain when the child is in meltdown.
+Christine advises checking out Dan Siegel’s Flip your Lid analogy to help families understand what happens to the brain when the child is in meltdown.

 Watch Dan Siegel’s Flip your Lid Analogy:

-SDN Beranga Lighthouse is a purpose built, specialised centre in Rooty Hill that supports children with autism spectrum disorder and their families.
+SDN Beranga Lighthouse is a purpose built, specialised centre in Rooty Hill that supports children with autism and their families.